 We think the usual litany of fruit and vegetable flavor notes, scores, and “shelf-talkers” tell us little about what is in the bottle.
 Structure, evolution, texture, finesse, dimension, personality, definition, and sense of purpose are more important.
 Such wines are not necessarily expensive.
 They may sometimes be edgy, reticent, or hard to understand.
 They may even be rustic and unrefined.
 Above all, they must be intriguing and provoke curiosity.

-Almost all wines are reviewed throughout the course of an evening with no distractions.
-For premium wines I devote several hours to trying to understand each one.
+Although objectivity is important when evaluating wine, so is engagement which can be inhibited by blind tasting.
+Thus, most wines are reviewed non-blind throughout the course of an evening with no distractions.
+I devote several hours trying to understand each one.
 Often they are paired with food and with music to help grasp the full expression of the wine.

 Industry samples are accepted but with no guarantee they will meet our standards for review.
 Please email for information dwightfurrow at gmail.com